Gurrt/software-process/assignment-1/combined.md

 CMS  administrator that there was insufficient end-to-end testing and advises that a limited initial launch of the website would be ideal.
 It seems nothing is done with this report, because it surfaced only half November 2013.
-One and a half month after the lauch.
+One and a half month after the launch.
 Next to that there were only two weeks of end-to-end testing before the launch took place for all the users.

 The Government Accountability Office (GAO), an independent organisation of the